psevestre/openid-fapi/Financial_API_WD_002.md

 it is perfctly fine to have ephemeral subject identifier.
-In this case, the ID Token acts as a detached signature of the issuer to the authorization response and it was an explicit design decision to make it act as a detached signature.
+In this case, the ID Token acts as a detached signature of the issuer to the authorization response and it was an explicit design decision of OpenID Connect Core to make the ID Token act as a detached signature.

 This document leverages on this fact and protects the authorization response by including the